mamund/2018-10-sacon-workshop/exercises/adaptability-exercise.md

    * Update/Replace your SERVICE-PAGE with the data point and action changes
    * Make sure you have an ALPS document that relects the latest data/actions for your story
    * Publish any ALPS content changes to the shared registry
-     * update/replace your stickynote with the laetest unique id and ALPS id
+     * update/replace your stickynote with the latest unique id and ALPS id
    * Mark your service online by adding a green circle over your current red circle
    * Take a large token
  * Check the shared registry for any change to your existing (dependent) service bindings and, if your service bindings have changed (see ALPS id and/or service id) changed: